The most efficient way to join multiple sets (stored in a list of sets), use the Python one-liner set().union(*list)

 Where to Go From Here?

-Enough theory, let’s get some practice!
+Enough theory.
+Let’s get some practice!

-To become successful in coding, you need to get out there and solve real problems for real people.
-That’s how you can become a six-figure earner easily.
-And that’s how you polish the skills you really need in practice.
+To become more successful in coding, solve more real problems for real people.
+That’s how you polish the skills you really need in practice.
 After all, what’s the use of learning theory that nobody ever needs?

-Do you want to become a code master by focusing on practical code projects that actually earn you money and solve problems for people?
+Do you want to stop learning with toy projects and focus on practical code projects that earn you money and solve real problems for people?

-Then become a Python freelance developer!
+🚀 If your answer is YES!, consider becoming a Python freelance developer!
 It’s the best way of approaching the task of improving your Python skills—even if you are a complete beginner.

-Join my free webinar “How to Build Your High-Income Skill Python” and watch how I grew my coding business online and how you can, too—from the comfort of your own home.
+If you just want to learn about the freelancing opportunity, feel free to watch my free webinar “How to Build Your High-Income Skill Python” and learn how I grew my coding business online and how you can, too—from the comfort of your own home.